-When performing an iterative design optimization approach, it is not practical to simulate for each design considered the full set of DLCs recommended by standards.
+When performing an iterative design optimization approach, it is not practical to simulate the full set of DLCs recommended by standards for each design considered.
 This is not only for reasons of high computational effort, but also due to the fact that not all DLCs may be relevant or design-driving for the specified optimization problem.
 Thus, in this work, the same approach as taken by Leimeister et al. (2020b) is adopted.
-From IEC 61400-3-1 (International Electrotechnical Commission, 2019), DLC 1.1 at three wind speeds closely around the rated wind speed, as well as DLC 1.3 and DLC 1.6-both at below-rated, rated, and cut-out wind speeds-are selected.
-The reasoning for this is that these DLCs are expected to cover the highest thrust load and corresponding system inclination and mean translational displacement at rated wind speed, as well as maximum dynamic
+From IEC 61400-3-1 (International Electrotechnical Commission, 2019), DLC 1.1 at three wind speeds closely around the rated wind speed as well as DLC 1.3 and DLC 1.6 - both at below-rated, rated, and cut-out wind speeds - are selected.
+The reasoning for this is that these DLCs are expected to cover the highest thrust load and corresponding system inclination and mean translational displacement at rated wind speed, as well as maximum dynamic responses in extreme turbulent wind conditions or in severe irregular sea states and, hence, might be critical for the three global performance constraints g{15} to g{17} (Table 3), which need to be checked and adhered to.
+By taking six different seeds for turbulent wind and irregular waves for each wind speed considered into account to capture the randomness of the environmental conditions, 54 simulation cases are defined, corresponding to 18 distinct environmental settings per DLC, as summarized in Table 4.